3 Committee discussion

 People with severe eosinophilic asthma will welcome an additional treatment option that may reduce the need for oral corticosteroids

 3.1 Severe eosinophilic asthma that is inadequately controlled despite high-dose inhaled corticosteroids plus long-acting beta-agonists is a debilitating condition, with many distressing symptoms.
 Exacerbations can happen without warning, be life-threatening, cause fear, and result in hospitalisation and intubation.
 People are often unable to work and may need help with day-to-day activities because of the symptoms.
 The patient expert explained that, for many people with severe eosinophilic asthma, it does not respond to standard treatment, and more intensive treatments are needed to control symptoms and prevent exacerbations.
 The clinical experts explained that inadequately controlled severe eosinophilic asthma is frequently treated with oral corticosteroids.
-NICE guidance recommends biological treatments such as mepolizumab and reslizumab for some people with inadequately controlled eosinophilic asthma.
+NICE guidance recommends biological treatments such as mepolizumab and reslizumab for some people with inadequately controlled eosinophilic asthma (see the NICE technology appraisal guidance on mepolizumab and reslizumab for treating severe eosinophilic asthma).
 The patient expert explained that these have been life-transforming for some people.
 However, there are specific eligibility criteria for these drugs and not all patients are eligible to have them.
 The patient expert noted that inhaled or oral corticosteroids are the main treatment for preventing exacerbations in uncontrolled asthma.
 When taken frequently or long-term, these can cause major side effects including diabetes, glaucoma, weight gain, bone-density loss, raised blood pressure and mood swings.
 This has a significant impact on the lives of patients and their families, including the need for numerous additional drugs and hospital visits to monitor and treat the side effects.
 The patient expert noted that the potential to reduce or avoid oral corticosteroids, over and above improved control of asthma symptoms, is particularly important to patients.
 The committee concluded that people with severe eosinophilic asthma that is uncontrolled on standard treatment would welcome a new treatment option, particularly if it reduces or avoids the use of oral corticosteroids.

 Benralizumab could offer an easier method of administration than reslizumab, and a more convenient dosing schedule than existing biological treatments